Pre-nuptial, Post-Nuptial Agreements and Civil Partnership Agreements

 If you enter into an Agreement after the marriage or civil partnership, it is referred to as a Post-Nuptial or Post-Civil Partnership Agreement.
 Sometimes, a couple will have entered into a Pre-Nuptial or Pre-Civil Partnership Agreement before they got married and then choose to enter into a further Post-Nuptial or Post-Civil Agreement to confirm the arrangements still stand.

-The Post-Nuptial or Post-Civil Partnership Agreement can be beneficial where a couple have complicated financial arrangements, assets that one person wants to retain if they were to separate, or children from a previous marriage.
-A Post-Nuptial or Post-Civil Partnership Agreement can be a good thing to consider if you have previously separated but have renewed your relationship – it can help to avoid uncertainty if things were to go wrong again.
+The Post-Nuptial or Post-Civil Partnership Agreement can be beneficial where a couple have complicated financial arrangements.
+Especially assets that one person wants to retain if they were to separate, or children from a previous marriage.
+A Post-Nuptial or Post-Civil Partnership Agreement can be a good thing to consider if you have previously separated but have renewed your relationship.
+It can help to avoid uncertainty if things were to go wrong again.
 Please contact a member of our specialised team if you require further information about an Post-Nuptial or Post-Civil Partnership Agreement.

 Revising Your Agreements

-It is important that the Agreement is reviewed every so often, particularly after any children are born, as the Court will take the children’s needs into account first when deciding on a financial settlement.
-Please note that the Court will not uphold an agreement that does not take the needs of your children into account, or that is detrimental to your children.
+It is important that the Agreement is reviewed every so often, particularly after any children are born.
+The Court will take the children’s needs into account first when deciding on a financial settlement.
+Please note that the Court will not uphold an agreement that does not take the needs of your children into account.
+Or one that is detrimental to your children.